urbanwildlifeinstitute/UWIN_tutorials/tutorials/enhancing_maps/enhancing_maps.md

 </p>

-It helpful to check your are grabbing the expected study area as a common mistake is mix up X and Y coordinates!
+It's helpful to check that you are grabbing the expected study area as a common mistake is to mix up X and Y coordinates!
 Now we are ready to pull OSM data.
-This may take a few minutes to load.
+This may take a few minutes to load, thus we can read `pol_feat` in from our `./data` folder.

 ```R
 pol_feat <- osmextract::oe_get(place = "Argentina", # place we defined above